challengepost/campus_evangelist/README.md

 ### How to get started:

-Sign up [here](http://challengepost.us2.list-manage1.com/subscribe?u=4812d3b2b48f57c38070d62e7&id=6cbf05b996) and we'll get in touch -- or for extra credit:
+Sign up [here](http://challengepost.us2.list-manage1.com/subscribe?u=4812d3b2b48f57c38070d62e7&id=6cbf05b996) and we'll get in touch.
+Or for extra credit:

 1. [Fork this repo](https://github.com/challengepost/challengepost_rep_program/fork).
-2. [Tell us a bit about yourself](extracredit.md), including where you go to school and something cool things you've worked on recently.
+2. [Tell us a bit about yourself](extracredit.md), including where you go to school and some cool things you've worked on recently.
 3. Submit a pull request!